Life insurance after a death: trust status decides days or months

 Over-50s plans are a specific type of guaranteed whole-of-life policy for people aged 50 to 80 (or similar ranges, depending on the provider).
 Acceptance is guaranteed with no medical questions.
 The payout is usually smaller – designed to cover funeral costs or leave a modest sum.

-One practical difference: over-50s plans often have a 12-month waiting period.
+One important difference: over-50s plans often have a 12-month waiting period.
 If the policyholder dies within the first year of the policy (for reasons other than an accident), the payout may be limited to a return of premiums paid rather than the full sum.
 Check the policy terms carefully.
 Once past that initial period, the full amount is paid.
-In many cases, the insurer can settle within 24 hours of a valid claim being received.
 Source: Legal & General – over-50s life insurance payouts.

 Employer death-in-service benefit

 Death-in-service benefit is a form of group life insurance provided by employers.
-If an employee dies while working for the company (not necessarily as a result of work), the employer’s insurer pays a lump sum – typically two to four times the employee’s annual salary – to a nominated beneficiary.
+If an employee dies while working for the company, the employer’s insurer pays a lump sum – typically two to four times the employee’s annual salary – to a nominated beneficiary.

 By law, death-in-service payments must be made within two years of the scheme being notified.
-After two years, a tax charge of up to 45% applies.
-So notifying the employer promptly matters.
+If that deadline is missed, a tax charge of up to 45% applies.
+Notifying the employer promptly is important – do not wait until the estate is otherwise settled.

 What you need to do